torchgeo/torchgeo/README.md

 This project welcomes contributions and suggestions.
 If you would like to submit a pull request, see our [Contribution Guide](https://torchgeo.readthedocs.io/en/stable/user/contributing.html) for more information.

 This project has adopted the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).
 For more information see the [Contributor Covenant Code of Conduct FAQ](https://www.contributor-covenant.org/faq/) or contact @adamjstewart on [Slack](https://torchgeo.slack.com) with any additional questions or comments.
-Use [this link](https://join.slack.com/t/torchgeo/shared_invite/zt-22rse667m-eqtCeNW0yI000Tl4B~2PIw) to join the Slack.